selimsahnoun/Real-Estate-Token-Exchange-Fullstack/tests_explication.md

 - Check if the number of tokens left for sale is correctly decremented
 - Check if the value sent is different than the correct amount required to buy 100 tokens and expect a revert
 - Check if the buyer tries to buy more tokens than there is for sale and expect a revert

+### Allows a seller user to present an offer to sell tokens

+- Check if it records the correct number of tokens to sell
+- Check if it records the correct price per token to sell
+- Check if it triggers the correct even with the correct parameters

+### Allows a buyer user to buy tokens from another user

+- Check if it credits the buyer's balance with the correct number of tokens
+- Check if it withdraws the seller's balance with the correct number of tokens
+- Check if remaining tokens left in the offer is reduced with the correct number of tokens
+- Check if the buyer tries to buy more than tokens in offer and expect a revert
+- Check if the buyer tries to buy for a diffrent value than the price in offer and expect a revert

+### Allows owner to end the sale and receive remaining tokens in the contract

+- Check if not an owner tries to end sale and expect a revert
+- Check if owner recieves remaining tokens